Gurnoor-Bedi/Url_Shortner/README.md

 # Url_Shortner

-Certainly!
-Here's an example of a README file for your Flask web application that uses the `pyshorteners` library to shorten URLs.
-This README is also written in Markdown format.

----

 # Flask URL Shortener

 This repository contains a Flask web application that provides a simple interface for shortening URLs using the `pyshorteners` library.